Barton High School

 Barton High School is a comprehensive public high school serving students in grades 7 through 12 in Barton, Arkansas, United States.
 It is the sole high school administered by the Barton–Lexa School District.

+The district boundary includes Lexa, Lake View, and Oneida.

 Academics

 The assumed course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students engage in regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit.

 Athletics

 The Barton High School mascot and athletic emblem is the Bear with maroon and white as the school colors.